HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 enabled: true
 items: # Items entry in fire_wraps.yml
   DIAMOND_SWORD: # Where the wrap should be applicable.
 Either a material or a collection
+    wraps:
       1: # Counter, this doesn't really matter, it just has to be different from other items in this list
         id: '1'
         uuid: 'fire_sword'
         name: '<red>Fire Sword <gray>Wrap'
         physical:
           id: 'PAPER'
           name: '<red>Fire Sword <gray>Wrap'
           model-id: '2'
           keep-after-unwrap: true
 ```

 Example C: `wraps/johndoe.yml` (with armor imitation enabled)